-(a) Funds or other financial assets or economic resources held with them which may be the subject of Article 1, Paragraphs (c) and (d) of UNSCR 1373; and

-(b) All claims, whether actual or contingent, which the insurance licensee has on persons and entities which may be the subject of Article 1, Paragraphs (c) and (d) of UNSCR 1373.

-FC-7.2.5 For the purposes of Paragraph FC-7.2.4, 'funds or other financial resources' includes (but is not limited to) shares in any undertaking owned or controlled by the persons and entities referred to in Article 1, Paragraph (c) and (d) of UNSCR 1373, and any associated dividends received by the licensee.
+- (a) Funds or other financial assets or economic resources held with them which may be the subject of Article 1, Paragraphs (c) and (d) of UNSCR 1373; - (b) All claims, whether actual or contingent, which the insurance licensee has on persons and entities which may be the subject of Article 1, Paragraphs (c) and (d) of UNSCR 1373; and - (c) All assets frozen or actions taken in compliance with the prohibition requirements of the relevant UNSCRs, including attempted transactions. - FC-7.2.5 For the purposes of Paragraph FC-7.2.4, 'funds or other financial resources' includes (but is not limited to) shares in any undertaking owned or controlled by the persons and entities referred to in Article 1, Paragraph (c) and (d) of UNSCR 1373, and any associated dividends received by the licensee. - FC-7.2.6

-FC-7.2.6 All reports or notifications under this Section must be made to the CBB's Compliance Directorate.
+All reports or notifications under this Section must be made to the CBB's Compliance Directorate.